Ensure Uniformity Across Documents with Templates

-This feature is only available for organisations on the Enterprise and Professional plans.
+This feature is only available to organisations on the Enterprise and Professional plans.

 Comm.care Templates offer a flexible structure for your Organisation's documents, ensuring consistency while streamlining business processes.
-A well-designed template includes the required information and document layout, and is automated to increase the efficiency of document production.
+A well-designed template includes the required information and document layout, and is automated to improve document production efficiency.

-This tutorial will show you how to utilise Templates in Comm.care to the fullest.
+This tutorial shows you how to utilise Templates in Comm.care to the fullest.

 ## Default Templates - Ready to Use from Day One